Financial-Times/origami/README.md

 ## Share counts

-__MVP:__ Share counts will not be shown.
+__MVP:__ No share count will be shown.

-__Future:__ Aggregated share counts and/or individual share counts (using an Origami share count service) will be shown.
+__Future:__ Aggregated share count (using an Origami share count service) will be shown.
 Will provide a means of setting a minimum share count, below which share counts will not be shown.

 <img src="images/share-counts.png"/>